List of Silver Slugger Award winners at third base

 George Brett hit .390 for the Kansas City Royals in the award's inaugural season, the highest average by a third baseman in the Silver Slugger era.
-Miguel Cabrera holds the National League batting average record for a third baseman (.339 in 2006).
+Cabrera holds the National League batting average record for a third baseman (.339 in 2006).
 However, overall leader Boggs accumulated five winning seasons with a higher batting average than Cabrera's record.
 Boggs holds the record for the highest on-base percentage in a third baseman's winning season, with .476 in 1988; Chipper Jones' National League record is .441, achieved in 1999.
 Brett also holds the record for highest slugging percentage (.664 in 1980), followed by National League record-holder Schmidt (.644 in 1981).
-Schmidt's 48 home runs are tied with Adrián Beltré for most in the National League during an award-winning season.
+Schmidt's 48 home runs are tied with Beltré for most in the National League during an award-winning season.
 Despite this, Rodriguez holds the Major League record, with 54 home runs in 2007.
 Rodriguez batted in 156 runs during the 2007 season; the National League record is held by Castilla (144 runs batted in during 1998).